productdevtool/pdt-starter/README.md

-# PDT-Starter: A Modern SaaS Application Foundation
+# pdt-starter: A Modern SaaS Application Foundation

-PDT-Starter is a robust, scalable, and AI-friendly monorepo designed to provide a comprehensive foundation for building modern SaaS applications.
+pdt-starter is a robust, scalable, and AI-friendly monorepo designed to provide a comprehensive foundation for building modern SaaS applications.
 It leverages the latest tooling from shadcn/ui and integrates key third-party services to accelerate development.

 ## Architecture Overview